sleek629/application-modernization-example/step4/README.md

-# Step 3: App on Docker
+# Step 4: App with better architecture

-In this step, Docker is used to build Golang + MySQL environment.
+In this step, the application allowed to switch the database between MySQL and On-Memory.

+Switching between MySQL DB and On-Memory DB can be done by setting the environment variable MYSQL_CONNECTION.

 ## Environment